jbprek/CCKAD/questions/06-schema.md

 3. fields
 4. namespace

 ## Question 5 (1- 31)
-What isn't a feature of the Confluent schema registry?
+What is NOT a feature of the Confluent schema registry?

 1. Enforce compatibility rules
 2. Store schemas